 4. Read Customers’ Comments

-If you believe that the numerous comments on your posts mean nothing, we have bad news for you.
-There are several reasons for keeping an eye on the comments: understand your followers better, establish relationships with them, draw inspiration, and get their feedback.
+There are several reasons for keeping an eye on the comments.
+They help you understand your followers better, establish relationships with them, draw inspiration, and get feedback.

 But here comes the harsh truth: people are more likely to leave negative comments.

-If you have ever paid attention to the comments section, you might have noticed users expressing their discontent about a brand’s products/services.
+If you have ever paid attention to the comments section, you might have noticed users expressing their discontent about a product/service.

-Even big brands like Nike Sportswear have unsatisfied customers from time to time.
+Even big brands have unsatisfied customers from time to time.
 And what do they do?
-The marketers at Nike find such complaints and respond to them with solutions.
+They respond to them with solutions.
 Knowing how to handle negative comments is crucial in brand building.

-Customers want to be heard by brands and they expect brands to take care of them.
-The faster you can solve their problems, the better.
+Customers want to be heard by brands, and they expect brands to take care of them.
+The faster you solve their problems, the better.

 5. Track Your Brand Mentions

 In the digital era, customers are free to express their thoughts about brands.
-Thus, many users share their experience with followers on Instagram, tagging a brand they’re speaking about.
+Thus, many users share their experiences with followers on Instagram by tagging a brand they’re speaking about.
 For a brand, it means a possibility to understand more about your reputation.

 Let’s take a case study by MailChimp.
 Their avid user, Zacktatum, shared a photo of Freddie toys with a tag.
 The user was so happy to receive branded freebies that he couldn’t help sharing his thoughts with his followers.

 So, what did MailChimp learn here?
-Their followers love free stuff, and consequently, they’re more likely to share the positive experience with their community.
+Their followers love free stuff, and consequently, they’re more likely to share a positive experience with their community.

-When someone tags your company, you need to act fast and show that you take care of your brand: read the caption, comment on the photo, and try to learn something useful.
+When someone tags your company, you need to act fast and show that you take care of your brand: read the caption, comment on the photo, and learn something useful.

 6. Spy on their Profiles